Consensys/doc.teku/versioned_docs/version-23.10.0/how-to/enable-doppelganger-detection.md

 # Enable doppelganger detection

 Doppelganger detection checks if the validators' keys are already active before scheduling any of their duties (the validators stay inactive for at most two epochs).
-This can help prevent slashing offences.
+This can help prevent slashing offenses.

 When enabled, doppelganger detection is triggered from two entry points: